FailAcademy/learning/wdp-vancouver/_slides/week-03/04-css-transitions-transforms.md

 CSS transitions cause **changes to a property** (or multiple properties) and take place **over a ￼period of time**.

+???
+##### Emphasis steps:
+1. There must be an element with a state change
+  - Ask for examples of some state changes (:hover, focus, active, etc)
+2. Properties (with different values) must be defined on each state
+3. Now apply the transition css property.

+Examples: Button colour change on hover
 ---

 # An Example